s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 cross-aux ring modulation without rewriting any lane send.
 Unmuting restores the preserved send mix without a discontinuity.

-The aux output is returned to the lane excitation stage with a fixed stable
-distribution: A reinforces all destinations while B alternates polarity.
-This gives the buses different circuit roles without adding another hidden matrix.
+Each lane chooses the source tap for each bus and owns a signed destination return coefficient.
+This exposes the former fixed distribution as an editable two-bus topology without hiding another matrix.
+The factory default still has A reinforce all destinations and B alternate polarity.
 All aux paths retain one-sample memory and pass through DC control.

 `INTERNAL` is a tilt-like one-pole tone path applied to governed lane returns.
 `HOUSE` is a separate tilt on the audition output.
 Neither parameter rewrites